scaffold-eth/scaffold-eth/README.md

 ```
 ![nft2](https://user-images.githubusercontent.com/526558/124386972-3d432780-dcb3-11eb-933e-dad7dfd313b2.png)

-👀 You should see your collectibles show up if you minted to the correct address:
+👀 You should see your collectibles show up on the frontend if you minted to the correct address:

 ![nft3](https://user-images.githubusercontent.com/526558/124386983-48965300-dcb3-11eb-88a7-e88ad6307976.png)